dewski/json_builder/README.md

 ### Rendering Partials

-Render partials is just as easy as defining your schema.
-Just pass in any object that responds to `to_partial_path` (such as ActiveRecord models) , or a direct path to partial for it to render.
+Rendering partials is just as easy as defining your schema.
+Just pass in any object that responds to `to_partial_path` (such as ActiveRecord models), or a direct path to a partial to render it.

 ```ruby
 count @users.count